Stamp Duty is a significant part of buying a property. In this guide, we’ll explain Stamp Duty and help you understand how it works.

 |£925,001 - £1,500,000||10%|

 You’re purchasing a new home for £700,000.
 The maximum rate of Stamp Duty you’ll pay is 5%, but you don’t pay 5% on the total value of £700,000.
-You pay different portions of the whole value at their corresponding rates:
+You pay Stamp Duty on different portions of the whole value at the corresponding rates.

 If you’re buying a second residence or a buy-to-let:

-You’ll pay a 3% Stamp Duty surcharge on top of the standard Stamp Duty rate.
+You’ll pay a 3% Stamp Duty surcharge called Additional Stamp Duty on top of the standard Stamp Duty rate.
 You can find more information in our guide: Stamp Duty on Second Homes.

 If you’re a buying a non-residential property or mixed-use land: